 The school has an active financial aid program to support the goal of maintaining a socioeconomically diverse student body.

 Grants based on financial need are awarded to children in Kindergarten and above whose families cannot otherwise afford tuition and fees.
-(Financial aid is not available in Preschool or Pre-Kindergarten.)
+(Financial aid is not available in Preschool or Pre-Kindergarten except for the children of WIS faculty and staff.)
 On average 14 percent of the current students in these grades receive some amount of financial aid.
 Grant amounts vary depending on the need of the family, although all families pay some portion of tuition and fees.
 Aid is available to approximately 15 newly admitted students per year.
 Grants generally range from $2,000 to $34,000 with an average grant of $24,000.
 Any family entering WIS as full-pay will remain full pay unless a significant change in circumstances can be established through the SSS process, and if requested, after submitting additional tax forms.

 The School intends to offer aid to every accepted student who demonstrates financial need.
 However, because financial considerations are not a factor in admissions, it is common for the financial need of newly admitted students to exceed the limits of the School’s resources.
 In such instances, financial aid cannot be available for all admitted students who qualify for assistance.
 It is particularly important, therefore, that families requesting financial aid should apply to other schools at the same time as they apply to WIS.

 Financial information submitted by parents is kept strictly confidential, and the names of financial aid recipients are disclosed only to specified administrators and, when necessary, teachers overseeing the finances of certain class trips or other activities, or when other costs are incurred which the School might cover as part of its financial aid award.

 Financial Aid Process